strabitz/slp2mp4-strabitz/README.md

   - 1080p
   - 1440p
   - 2160p
+- 'video\_backend' is the graphics backend you want to use.
+Currently, this can either be `"OGL"` for OpenGL, or `"D3D"` for Direct3D (Windows only).
+OpenGL is the default, as Direct3D can give strange cropping results when dumping in non-widescreen mode.
+Plus, it tends to be faster and gives fewer visual artifacts.
 - 'widescreen' can be true or false.
 Enabling will set the resolution to 16:9
 - 'bitrateKbps' must be a number.
 It selects the bitrate in Kilobits per second that dolphin records at.
 - 'parallel_games' must be a number greater than 0 or "recommended".
 This is the maximum number of games that will run at the same time. "recommended" will select the number of physical cores in the CPU.